rapidcow/perspective/src/README.md

         # get_short_title(), get_long_title(), and get_full_title().
         # To get the full date (with year, month, and day), we're going
         # to use get_full_title().
+        #
+        # This does ignore the time zone, but I'll talk about how you can
+        # deal with that in the future.....
         return self.get_full_title(entry_time)
 ```